 Avoid pressuring your children to eat

 Insisting that your children eat certain foods may actually cause them to eat less.
-As a parent, you are responsible for providing healthy food choices to your children.
-Your children should be allowed to decide how much to eat based on how hungry they feel.
+Let your children decide how much to eat at meals and snacks based on how hungry they feel.
 Are mealtimes a struggle?
 Say goodbye to picky eating with these tips.

 Avoid using food as a reward or punishment

-Eating is a way to nourish our bodies.
 Using food as a reward or punishment may lead to unhealthy eating habits.
-Offer a variety of healthy foods and let your children serve themselves without any pressure.
+Offer a variety of nutritious foods at meal and snack times and let your children serve themselves without any pressure.
+Try not to label foods as “good” or “bad” or “healthy” and “unhealthy.”

 Have healthy foods at home

-Make sure to buy healthy foods when you shop.
 The foods available in your fridge, freezer, cupboards and pantry are what your children will get used to eating.
-Use this menu planning form to help you plan healthy meals as a family!
+Use this menu planning form to help you plan nutritious meals as a family!

 Being a positive role model